 - However, a larger cyst may cause some discomfort - in particular, when walking, sitting, or having sex.
 Very large cysts can become quite painful.

-With an abscess:
+With a Bartholin's abscess:

 - A lump develops and quickly becomes bigger, typically over a few hours or days.